 Outcome Measures of success (2023) Contribution to National Vision KPI 5.
-By 2023, social ✓ Stronger legislative framework to promote gender protection policies and equality and protection of women and children programmes are ✓ National strategy and action plan to end Gender- strengthened and based violence (GBV) (SDG 5.2.1) rationalized to reach the ✓ Enhanced monitoring and evaluation of social most vulnerable, protection policies and programmes to improve 1.
-Social Progress Index eliminate GBV, and to targeting and equity, coverage, and spending (SDG (2030 Target rank: 20) enhance the socio- 1.3.1) , economic and political ✓ A system to track public spending for gender equality empowerment of and women's empowerment (SDG 5.c.1) 2.
-Global Gender Gap women ✓ Comprehensive education on sexual and reproductive · · health and rights aex (2000 Targett 00) ✓ Increase access to information and use of modern 2 No. Families supported contraceptive methods (SDG3.7.1) 3.
-No Families supported ✓ Improved control and prevention of STDs and HIV infections, including harm reduction Mauritius (SRM) (2030 ✓ Elaboration of a drug control master plan, and a Target: 2000) national drug observatory ✓ National human rights and treaty body database to track implementation of HR recommendations in GoM policy, programmes (SDG 10.3)
+By 2023, social protection policies and ✓ Stronger legislative framework to promote gender equality and protection of women and children programmes are strengthened and ✓ National strategy and action plan to end Gender- based violence (GBV) (SDG 5.2.1) rationalized to reach the ✓ Enhanced monitoring and evaluation of social most vulnerable, eliminate GBV, and to enhance the socio- protection policies and programmes to improve targeting and equity, coverage, and spending (SDG 1.3.1) - economic and political empowerment of ✓ A system to track public spending for gender equality and women's empowerment (SDG 5.c.1) 2.
+Global Gender Gap women Comprehensive education on sexual and reproductive health and rights index (2030 Target: 80) ✓ Increase access to information and use of modern contraceptive methods (SDG3.7.1) 3.
+N ^{o.} Families supported Improved control and prevention of STDs and HIV infections, including harm reduction Elaboration of a drug control master plan, and a national drug observatory Target: 2000) ✓ National human rights and treaty body database to track implementation of HR recommendations in GoM policy, programmes (SDG 10.3)